willake/vreactable/README.md

 python vreactable.py
 ```

 To build an executable file from the code.
-You can run `build.bat` (Windows only) or run
+You can run `build.bat` (Windows only) or run the following command.

 ```
 pyinstaller -F vreactable.py

-# remember to copy config.ini and assets folder to the dist folder after building the software.

 ```

 The file will appear in the `dist` folder.
+Remember to copy `config.ini` and the `assets` folder to the dist folder after building the software if they are not there.

 ## What need to improved (Technical)